 Module "Changing Societies Lab"

-b) Field research MSF Anthropology: Students take part in courses offered by the subject area of anthropology in connection with the MSF Anthropology.
-This includes a preparatory course in the fall semester (10 CP), several weeks of field research in the lecture-free period between the fall and spring semesters (January/February) and a debriefing course in the spring semester (5 CP).
-The subject and objective of the field research are determined anew each year by the subject areas offering the course.
-Students attend the colloquium offered as part of the MSF Anthropology.
-In addition, they attend a course of their choice in this module, which is worth at least 1 CP.
+b) Field research MSF Anthropology: Students attend courses offered by the Anthropology section in connection with the MSF Anthropology.
+This includes a preparatory course in the fall semester (10 CP), several weeks of field research during the lecture-free period between the fall and spring semesters (January/February), and a follow-up course in the spring semester (5 CP).
+The topic and aim of the field research are newly defined each year by the academic unit offering the courses.
+Students attend the colloquium offered within the MSF Anthropology.
+In addition, they attend one elective course in this module worth at least 1 CP.

 The study program provides an overview of the program structure and structure of the degree programs: